 The Tekko32 F3 Metal 65A ESC (review) is one of the beefiest on the market, you basically won’t have to worry about “pushing too hard on your throttle”.
-It supports both 4S and 6S, so you won’t have to buy a new ESC for quite some time even if you want to use larger motors or higher voltage :)
+It supports both 4S and 6S, so you won’t have to buy a new ESC for quite some time even if you want to upgrade to larger motors or use higher voltage :)

 The Emax ECO II 2207 2400KV are some of the best performing budget motors.
 FPV Beginners are expected to crash quite a lot, and motors are the most exposed components, so even if you break them it won’t cost as much.

 Popular motor sizes for a 5″ build are: 2306, 2207 and 2208.
 Since we will be using 4S LiPo to power it, 2400KV is a good KV number.
 You can use between 2300KV to 2600KV, higher KV tends to be more aggressive and power hungry.

 6S is also popular among experienced pilots (using 6S LiPo battery), and motor KV is much lower, usually around 1800KV.
 But the higher voltage makes the drone harder to tune and it can sometimes cause more issues, therefore I don’t recommend it to beginners.
 4S is easier as your first build.

 Your choice of radio transmitter will determine what receiver (RX) you can use.
 If you follow my radio recommendation, then your radio should support TBS Crossfire.

 I recommend TBS Crossfire because of its top notch performance, reliability and ease of use.
 I exclusively use their Crossfire Nano receivers in almost all my FPV drones, because they are very compact, and gives me more than enough range.